Cobora2001/DAI_Practical_Work_4/README.md

 docker push ghcr.io/<username>/<image>:<tag>
 ```

-You can retrieve our image on Github using the command:
+You can retrieve our image on GitHub using the command:
 ```
 docker pull ghcr.io/<username>/<image>:<tag>
 ```